nathanleclaire/machine-compose/README.md

 Then run, `./moby apply`.
 It will go out and change the Docker daemon settings for you!

+Oh yeah, I forgot to mention, but `swarmoptions` is a supported key too :D

 ## caveat emptor

 This is very much just a toy and not meant for any real kinds of usage, only